danhitchcock/ms/README.md

 #ms: A Go library to deal with Mass Spectrometry data.

-Includes the unthermo library that reads Thermo Finnigan RAW files without external API's, a successor to [unfinnigan](http://code.google.com/p/unfinnigan/wiki/FileLayoutOverview).
+Includes the unthermo library that can read Thermo Finnigan RAW files without external API's, a successor to [unfinnigan](http://code.google.com/p/unfinnigan/wiki/FileLayoutOverview).

 ## Usable tools: